The World of Puppets Museum

 Know Before You Go

-This museum is in the Prince's Cellar near the top of the tram that takes people up to the fortress.
+This museum is in the Prince's Cellar near the top of the funicular that takes people up to the fortress.
 If you’re going to the fortress anyway, the marionettes are worth a quick stop.
+There is an option to take a “surprise” photo in the back corner of the museum, and an option to purchase photos of your reaction.